MEDSL/2020-elections-official/README.md

 * Judge McGlynn (District 020 Retention Race) is missing from official IL results.
 They were nominated and approved to serve in a federal district court in 2020.

+## Iowa

+Added 05-06-2021.
+Local data not included at the moment.

+* Counts in the race for US HOUSE District 2 in Scott County are short by a total of 184 votes across all candidates.

 ## Louisiana

 Added 4-20-2021.
 Local data not included at the moment.